amedomaro/Oracle-iLearning/src/foundations/section5/practices/README.md

 visible spectrum.
 4. Expected Output:
 ~~~~
 a.
+Enter a color code
+    630
-Enter a color code 630 The color is Red
+        The color is Red
 b.
+Enter a color code
+    25.0
-Enter a color code 25.0 The entered wavelength is not a part of the visible spectrum
+        The entered wavelength is not a part of the visible spectrum
 c.
+Enter a color code
+    750.5
-Enter a color code 750.5 The entered wavelength is not a part of the visible spectrum
+        The entered wavelength is not a part of the visible spectrum
 ~~~~
-The `ProblemSet5_1` project is available to help you get started.

 ### Problem 2: Determining the next color for a stop light
 ###### Overview